Peering Behind the Shield: Guardrail Identification in Large Language Models: Method

-\mypara{Adversarial Prompt Optimization} An adversarial prompt is constructed by concatenating an optimized adversarial prefix $x_a$ with a normal query $x_q \in Q$, where $Q$ is a query set.
-The normal query is used as a starting point to prevent over-rejection by other guardrails, which is proven effective in our ablation study (\autoref{section:hyper_parameters}).
-For each query $x_q$, we optimize an adversarial prefix $x_a$ using three loss terms, each addressing a specific aspect of the desired behavior: \begin{itemize} \item \textbf{Candidate Guardrail Adversarial Losses ($L_1$ and $L_2$):} These loss terms are designed to mislead the candidate guardrail $\mathcal{G}_t$ into classifying the adversarial prompt as \texttt{unsafe}. \begin{itemize} \item $L_1$: Encourages the candidate guardrail to classify the adversarial prompt as \texttt{unsafe}, defined as:
+The goal of the optimization phase is to optimize adversarial prompts that the target guardrail $\mathcal{G}_t$ erroneously flags as \texttt{unsafe}, while all other guardrails and safety-aligned LLMs correctly classify them as \texttt{safe}.
+An adversarial prompt is constructed by concatenating an optimized adversarial prefix $x_a$ with a normal query $x_q \in Q$, where $Q$ is a query set.
+The query is used as a starting point to prevent over-rejection by other guardrails, which is proven effective in our ablation study (\Cref{section:ablation_study}).
+For each query $x_q \in Q$, we optimize an adversarial prefix $x_a$ using three loss terms, addressing two specific aspects of the desired behavior.

+\mypara{Candidate Guardrail Adversarial Losses ($L_1$ and $L_2$)} As guardrails' output space is usually limited (\challengeA), these loss terms are designed to mislead the candidate guardrail $\mathcal{G}_t$ into classifying the adversarial prompt as \texttt{unsafe}.
+Specifically, $L_1$ encourages the candidate guardrail to classify the adversarial prompt as \texttt{unsafe}, while $L_2$ penalizes the candidate guardrail for classifying the adversarial prompt as \texttt{safe}:
-where $\sigma(\cdot, \cdot)$ represents the cross-entropy loss. \item $L_2$: Penalizes the candidate guardrail for classifying the adversarial prompt as \texttt{safe}, defined as:

-\end{itemize} Together, $L_1$ and $L_2$ ensure that $x_a$ effectively triggers the refusal mechanism of the candidate guardrail.
-Conceptually, these two losses are identical, but our ablation study in \autoref{section:hyper_parameters} demonstrates the synergy of these two losses outperforms solely deploying a single of them. \item \textbf{Cross-Guardrail Compatibility Loss ($L_3$):} This loss ensures that the adversarial prompt remains \texttt{safe} according to all other guardrails by introducing a safety scorer $\mathcal{S}$.
+where $\sigma(\cdot, \cdot)$ represents the cross-entropy loss.
+Together, $L_1$ and $L_2$ ensure that $x_a$ effectively triggers the refusal mechanism of the candidate guardrail.
+Conceptually, these two losses are identical, but our ablation study (\Cref{section:ablation_study}) demonstrates that the synergy of these two losses slightly outperforms solely deploying a single one of them.

+\mypara{Cross-Guardrail Compatibility Loss ($L_3$)} To ensure the adversarial prompt remains \texttt{safe} according to all other guardrails and safety-aligned LLMs (\challengeB), we introduce a safety scorer $\mathcal{S}$ and propose $L_3$.
 The safety scorer $\mathcal{S}$ measures the safety stage of an input $x$~\cite{SW17, MSYBGM21, VTWK21}: $\mathcal{S}(x) = y_s \in [0, 1]$, where $y_s = 0$ indicates no security risk, and $y_s = 1$ indicates a potential risk.
 The loss term is defined as:

-By minimizing $L_3$, we prevent unintended rejections from unrelated guardrails, preserving the specificity of the attack on $\mathcal{G}_t$. \end{itemize}
+By minimizing $L_3$, we prevent unintended rejections from unrelated guardrails, preserving the specificity of the attack on $\mathcal{G}_t$.

-By jointly minimizing $L_1$, $L_2$, and $L_3$, we craft adversarial prompts following \cite{JZSLH24} that expose the behavior of the candidate guardrail while maintaining compatibility with other guardrails.
-The final loss function is defined as: